GerardKessler/whatsapp/addon/doc/en/readme.md

 * Activate the filter window; control + shift + o
 * Toggle edited posts (if enabled, phone numbers of people who aren't in your contacts will be stripped when reading the message list); control + shift + u
 * Focus start of unread messages; alt + down arrow
+* Say the last messages of the open chat; alt + 1 to 9

 ### Message list